jhipster/generator-jhipster-nodejs/README.md

 ```bash
 docker run -it --rm -v $PWD:/home/jhipster/app jhipster-generator-nodejs /bin/bash
 ```

-However, it also ships with an `nhipster` CLI that you can use as a shortcut.

-✅ General App generation

--   `nhipster`

-✅ Controller generation

--   `nhipster spring-controller <controller-name>`

-✅ Service generation

--   `nhipster spring-service <service-name>`

-✅ Entity generation

--   `nhipster entity <entity-name>`

-✅ JDL Entity model support generation

--   `nhipster import-jdl my_file.jdl`

-For the last, in the **test-integration/samples/FOLDER_NAME-jdl** there are some examples of jdl models.

 ## 🛠 Steps to develop a generator feature and test it